 Certified Wellness Coaches (Coaches) provide care to young people through prevention and early intervention services.
 These services support overall physical, emotional, and mental well-being.

-• Builds on the Certified Wellness Coach I curriculum and prepares graduates with additional expertise to support individuals and small groups, including goal setting, life skills, and coping skills.
+- Builds on the Certified Wellness Coach I curriculum and prepares graduates with more advanced behavioral health knowledge and skills.

 Beginning now, colleges and universities with social work, human services, addiction studies, or related programs can start matching their courses with HCAI training needs.
 To kick start the process, collaborate with HCAI consultants.
 Connect with our HCAI Certified Wellness Coach team for more guidance.